 Major (5 courses)

-- Additional course approved by adviser, departmental coordinator, and doctoral director.
+- Three additional courses approved by adviser, departmental coordinator, and doctoral director

 Minor (3 courses)